Missing Links (game show)

-Missing Links is a Goodson-Todman game show hosted by Ed McMahon which originally ran on NBC from September 9, 1963, to March 27, 1964, then moved to ABC for its final nine months, with Dick Clark replacing McMahon as host.
+Missing Links is a Goodson-Todman game show hosted by Ed McMahon which originally ran on NBC from September 9, 1963, to March 27, 1964, then moved to ABC for its final nine months, with Dick Clark (who later hosted TV's Bloopers & Practical Jokes with McMahon) becoming the new host.

+This was Clark's only Goodson-Todman game show as well as the only game show he hosted where he did not do his salute sign off "For now Dick Clark, so long!"

 Game play

 A panel of three celebrities faced a studio contestant who came in with an unusual story.
 He/she read the story to the panel.
 When he/she came to a sentence with a blank or blanks at the end or near the end, each panelist tried to guess the missing word or words.
 A correct answer from one celebrity won $50 for the contestant (unlike most panel shows using this type of format), but an incorrect answer passed the turn to the next celebrity.
 If all three missed, the host gave the starting letter or letters of the answer and the round continued as before, with a correct guess earning only $25.

 Three guests played each day, with the final guest being a celebrity.

 On the August 21, 1963, pilot, the guest predicted whether each word would be guessed or not.
 If the guest predicted that the word would be guessed, he or she earned $10 for each of six chances remaining.
 Predicting the word would not be guessed earned $10 for each wrong guess.
 On the sixth and final part of the story, each panelist took only one guess with the first letter revealed, and a correct prediction earned $25 per incorrect guess or chance remaining, depending on the guest's prediction.